 Avoid Waste - only order what you need.

-The doctor may prescribe medicines for you that do not appear on your repeat list.
-These may be short courses for a limited time period or medicines, which your doctor wishes you to try before deciding whether to continue in the longer term.
+The doctor may prescribe medicines that do not appear on your repeat list.
+These may be short courses for a limited time period or medicines which your doctor wishes you to try before deciding whether to continue in the longer term.

 In such cases it may be possible to request further supplies but you may be asked to make an appointment with the doctor before a prescription is issued.
 This is to ensure that the medicine is still appropriate for you to continue taking.